 What are potential side effects of using Botox to treat Hyperhidrosis? /

-Adverse effects related to Botox treatment for underarm hyperhidrosis are rare but may include temporary bleeding the site of injection.
+Adverse effects related to Botox treatment for underarm hyperhidrosis are rare but may include temporary bleeding from the site of injection.
 During the week before their appointment, I recommend that patients avoid aspirin, Advil, and Ginseng along with other herbal formulas which may increase the risk of bruising during treatment.
-Receiving Botox not be right for those who are pregnant or planning to be pregnant.
-The possible effects of Botox on an unborn baby are not known at this time.
+Receiving Botox will not be right for those who are pregnant or planning to be pregnant.
+The possible effects of Botox whether for hyperhidrosis or excessive sweating, on an unborn baby are not known at this time.
 It is also not known if BOTOX® is transmitted through breast milk.

 Is treatment of Hyperhidrosis with Botox covered by my insurance plan? /

-In Toronto, hyperhidrosis treatment prices will typically be offset by health insurance plans.
+For treating hyperhidrosis in Toronto, prices will typically be offset by private health insurance plans.
 For those who do not have health insurance, Botox offers a program called BOTOX® Drier Days™ which aims at reducing individual, private pay costs for this popular treatment.
 Visit BOTOXSavingsCard.com.